-The Small-scale Investment Deduction entitles the entrepreneur to make deductions from investments in capital equipment between $\in$ 2,600 and $\in$ 353,973 in 2023.
-You invest in capital equipment in the year in which you buy it and therefore incur a payment obligation.
+The Small-scale Investment Deduction allows entrepreneurs to deduct a portion of their investments in capital equipment in the year they incur a payment obligation.
+This deduction applies to investments between \in 2,801 and \in 387,580 in 2024.
 The investment deduction can be applied in the year in question.
-If you do not intend to use the capital equipment in the year in which the investment is made, then part of the investment deduction is sometimes carried forward to the next year.
+If you do not intend to use the capital equipment in the year in which the investment is made, then part of the investment deduction may sometimes be carried forward to the next year.